google/zetasql/docs/json_functions.md

     JSON '[9.8]'
     ```

-    If the JSON value is not an array of numbers, an error is produced.
+    If the JSON value isn't an array of numbers, an error is produced.
 If the
     expression is a SQL `NULL`, the function returns SQL `NULL`.
 +   `wide_number_mode`: A named argument that takes a `STRING` value.
 Defines
     what happens with a number that can't be represented as a
     `DOUBLE` without loss of precision.
 This argument accepts
     one of the two case-sensitive values:

-    +   `exact`: The function fails if the result cannot be represented as a
+    +   `exact`: The function fails if the result can't be represented as a
         `DOUBLE` without loss of precision.
     +   `round` (default): The numeric value stored in JSON will be rounded to
         `DOUBLE`.
-If such rounding is not possible, the
+If such rounding isn't possible, the
         function fails.

 **Return type**